Rotisserie Prime Rib Roast

 Ingredients

-• 5 pounds prime rib roast
+• 5 pounds prime rib roast bone-in

 • 4 teaspoons seasoned salt

-• 2 teaspoons black pepper coarsley ground
+• 2 teaspoons black pepper coarsely ground

 • 1 teaspoon dehydrated minced garlic